 If you head north instead, drive E55 up the coast to Alberobello, Puglia, for a taste of the ancient world.

 Turn inland at Fasano and take the road up into the hills through the little-whitewashed village of Locorotondo.
 Then continue to Alberobello, a UNESCO World Heritage Site.

-The areas claim to fame is Alberobello’s trulli, small circular buildings with conical roofs made of slate.
-They’re ancient buildings, with obscure origins, but many have religious, pagan or magical symbols painted on their sides.
+The area’s claim to fame is undoubtedly Alberobello’s trulli, small circular buildings with conical roofs made of slate.
+They’re ancient buildings with obscure origins, but many have religious, pagan, or magical symbols painted on their sides.

 Most have morphed into homes, restaurants, shops, and the occasional vacation rental.
 There are more than 1,000 of them scattered about Alberobello.

 Little lanes, most hardly a car-width wide, run across the hillside vineyards in the countryside around Alberobello.
-It’s all-picturesque, with orderly low stonewalls and Trulli poking their roofs up out of the vineyards.
-It can also be somewhat harrowing to drive if you’re not used to driving on such narrow roads.
+It’s all-picturesque, with orderly low stonewalls and Trulli poking their roofs out of the vineyards.
+Unfortunately, driving can also be somewhat harrowing if you’re not used to driving on such narrow roads.

 Although the town is a bit touristy, it’s worth a quick visit if only to see the famous Alberobello Trulli on its outskirts.

 From Alberobello, it’s only about an hour’s drive to Bari on Italy’s Adriatic coast.
 A thriving commercial center even back in Roman times, it once rivaled Venice as a maritime center.